xpqz/documentation/language-reference/docs/language-reference-guide/system-functions/system-functions-a-z/system-functions-a-z/save.md

 If `X` is 0, the workspace is saved without any state indicator in effect.
 The effect is the same as if you first executed `)RESET` and then `)SAVE`.
 In this case, when the workspace is subsequently loaded, the value of the latent expression (`⎕LX`) is honoured if applicable.

-As is the case for `)SAVE` (see "Save Workspace: " on page 1), monadic `⎕SAVE` will fail and issue `DOMAIN ERROR` if any threads (other than the root thread 0) are running or if there are any Edit or Trace windows open.
+As is the case for `)SAVE` (see ["Save Workspace: "](../../../system-commands/system-commands-a-z/save.md)), monadic `⎕SAVE` will fail and issue `DOMAIN ERROR` if any threads (other than the root thread 0) are running or if there are any Edit or Trace windows open.
 However, neither of these restrictions apply if the left argument `X` is 0.

 Note that the values of all system variables (including `⎕SM`) and all GUI objects are saved.